aravindanirudh/fullstack-ecommerce-website-tutorial-compiletab/readme.md

 - Every page will have its own unique URL like /home, /products, /cart
 - Traditionally, browser requests data from server and performs full page reload for each route
 - But in client side routing, each route is handled in browser rather than server, making the website faster
+- Till 50:34 in the video, only new concept learned from the video is in SearchBar.jsx